-Holidays are over.
-However, new scratch-offs come out each month a new series of colorful, well-designed $1, $2, $3, $5, $10, $20, and $30 scratch-offs are widely available at your favorite retail establishments; gas stations, supermarkets, card shops, etc.
+we are tempted since new scratch-offs come out each month.
+A new series of colorful, well-designed $1, $2, $3, $5, $10, $20, and $30 scratch-offs are widely available at your favorite retail establishments; gas stations, supermarkets, card shops, etc.

 In the past and still, till today when I would win on a daily number, which doesn't happen often, I'd treat myself to a few scratch-offs and would leave the store where I bought them to scratch them at home.

 Then I became a scratch-off fool.
-I started playing way too often where I bought them and would walk away from the store I was staying and playing in with no cash.
+I started playing way too often where I bought them and would walk away from the store I was staying in and playing in with no cash.
 Or worse, would foolishly make an ATM transaction or two.

 When you play scratch-offs, try to preset the amount you are willing to lose.
 However, that's easier said than done with these colorful, well-designed tickets with such enticing names as "Win for Life", "Set for Life" to name a few.